Sian Reese-Williams: Theatre

-Following her stint in Emmerdale, Reese-Williams returned to theatre and in November 2013 played "Marta" in Children of Fate at the Bussey Building in Peckham.
+Following her stint in Emmerdale, Reese-Williams returned to theatre and in November 2013 played Marta in Children of Fate at the Bussey Building in Peckham.

-In May/June 2014, she played 'Linda' in Alan Bennett's Enjoy at the West Yorkshire Playhouse.
+In May/June 2014, she played Linda in Alan Bennett's Enjoy at the West Yorkshire Playhouse.

 She has worked extensively with new-writing theatre Paines Plough on their Roundabout Theatre season.
 She starred to wide critical acclaim as W in Duncan Macmillan's Lungs, which was awarded the 2016 Manchester Theatre Award for Best Studio Production.

-In 2019 respectively, Sian played the lead character of 'Gina' in Roy Williams "Sing Yer Heart Out for the Lads", at Chichester Festival Theatre.
-Following 5 star reviews, the production was set to transfer to the Royal National Theatre's Dorfman in 2020.
-The transfer was cancelled due to the pandemic.
+In 2019 respectively, Sian played the lead character of Gina in Roy Williams Sing Yer Heart Out for the Lads, at Chichester Festival Theatre.
+Following 5 star reviews, the production was set to transfer to the Royal National Theatre's Dorfman Theatre in 2020.
+The transfer was cancelled due to the COVID-19 pandemic.
 She reprised the role at CFT's Minerva Theatre in 2022.